How to Measure Agency Value and Real Marketing ROI

 What to Measure: The percentage of marketing-generated leads that become paying customers (Leads to Customer Conversion Rate).

 Why It Proves Value: This metric directly connects marketing efforts to revenue.
-An improvement here means your agency is attracting service-driven traffic—people actively searching for your solutions—rather than just random visitors.
+An improvement here means your agency attracts service-driven traffic.
+These people search for your solutions.
+They are not random visitors.
 This is a sign of precise targeting and effective messaging.

 3. Calculate Customer Lifetime Value (LTV) vs. Customer Acquisition Cost (CAC)